Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Introduction

 The structure of the paper is as follows.
 In Section 2, we overview relevant results from $\A^1$-homotopy theory, in particular Morel's notion of $\A^1$-Brouwer degree and Kass and Wickelgren's construction of Euler numbers.
 In Section \ref{sec: Global A1 degrees}, we discuss how one can compute the Euler numbers of the line bundle $\pi^* \Oh_{\Proj^1_k} (n)$ given a choice of a finite morphism of smooth projective curves $\pi: C \to \Proj^1_k$.
-We define global $\A^1$ degrees of finite morphisms of smooth projective curves $\pi: C \to \Proj^1_k$ under the assumption that $\pi^* \Oh_{\Proj^1_k}(1)$ is relatively orientable over $k$.
-Over such base field $k$, we finally proceed to compute the global $\A^1$ degrees of covering maps of modular curves in Section \ref{sec: covering maps}.
-We recall some facts on coarse moduli schemes of elliptic curves with level structures, which we combine with the aforementioned results from Section 2 to Theorem \ref{main1}.
-We also list explicit computations of global $\A^1$ degrees of covering maps $\pi_{0,N}:X_0(N) \to X(1)$ for some values of $N$, and discuss what the global $\A^1$ degrees are for other integers $N$ not divisible by primes congruent to 3 modulo 4.
+We define global Euler $\A^1$ degrees of finite morphisms of smooth projective curves $\pi: C \to \Proj^1_k$ under the assumption that $\pi^* \Oh_{\Proj^1_k}(1)$ is relatively oriented over $k$.
+We then study sufficient conditions under which the global Euler $\A^1$ degrees and global $\A^1$ degrees of finite morphisms $\pi \to \Proj^1_k$ agree.
+Over such base field $k$, we finally proceed to compute the two notions of global $\A^1$ degrees of covering maps of modular curves in Section \ref{sec: covering maps}.
+We recall some facts on coarse moduli schemes of elliptic curves with level structures, which we combine with the aforementioned results from Section 2 to Theorem \ref{mainA}.
+We also list explicit computations of global $\A^1$ degrees of covering maps $\pi_{0,N}:X_0(N) \to X(1)$ for some values of $N$, and discuss what the two variants of global $\A^1$ degrees are for other integers $N$ not divisible by primes congruent to 3 modulo 4.